mhvis/solar/sysv/README.md

 * Modify the script for your environment: `sudo nano /etc/init.d/samilupload`.
 You should update the `DAEMON` variable to point to the correct directory.
 You can optionally enable logging.
-* Enable automatic startup: `sudo update-rc.d samilupload defaults`
+* Enable automatic startup: `sudo update-rc.d samilupload defaults`.

 You can also manually control the daemon/script with `sudo service samilupload` or `sudo /etc/init.d/samilupload`.